folbert/fewbricks/README.md

         The content: ' . $this->get_field('content');
         ?>
         ```

+        The template-file have access to the same data and variables that you have if you are building the HTML right in `get_brick_html()`.

+        For your convenience, the main brick-class have a function named `get_brick_template_html()` for this.
+It will look for a template file with the name structure described above, include that file and return the outcome of it.

         We are using this approach in [theme]/fewbricks/bricks/demo-jumbotron.php.
-The template-file have access to the same data and variables that you have if you are building the HTML right in `get_brick_html()`.

     3. If you are using a templating system, you can use that.
 We have included an example of how to utilize [Timber](http://upstatement.com/timber/) in an commented out version of `get_brick_html` in [theme]/fewbricks/bricks/demo-video.php.